AnYpku/PKU-Cluster/README.md

 #### Scale and PDF uncertainties

 As the renormalization(mu_R) and factorization(mu_F) are used to estimate pp collsion that included in the MC simulation, it is necessary to consider its uncertainty.
 In CMS MC simulation, we vary mu_R and mu_F by combination of (1,0.5,2).
-From the envelop, the largest variation comapred with the central one as uncertainty, except condition when mu_R and mu_F are 0.5 0r 2.0.
+From the envelop, the largest variation comapred with the central one as uncertainty, except condition when mu_R and mu_F are 0.5 or 2.0.

 Besides the scale uncertainties, the uncertainty from PDF(parton distribution function) is also needed to consider.
 The way of handling PDF uncetainties is to calculate the standard deviation from hundreds of PDF weights.